 - Identify your triggers.
 What are the things that set off your hypervigilance?
 Once you know what they are, you can try to avoid them or be prepared for them when they do occur.

 - Challenge your thoughts.
 When you find yourself getting caught up in worries, take a step back and ask yourself if there is really any evidence to support them.
 Most likely, there isn’t.

 - Practice relaxation techniques.
 This can help you to calm your mind and body when you are feeling anxious.

 - Keep a journal.
 Journaling can be a helpful way to track your thoughts and progress.
 You can try writing down your thoughts and then challenging them, or writing about things that make you feel calm and peaceful.

 - Talk to someone who understands.
 It can be helpful to talk to someone who knows what you’re going through.
 This could be a friend, family member, therapist, or support group.

 Hypervigilance OCD can be a difficult condition to deal with, but there are things you can do to help yourself.
 So don’t give up hope and keep fighting for your recovery.

 To conclude, hypervigilance OCD is simply when someone experiences heightened vigilance and anxiety in response to a perceived threat.
 This can manifest in a number of different ways, such as constantly checking for danger, being on edge all the time, or avoiding certain situations altogether.
 While it can be extremely debilitating, there are treatment options available that can help lessen the symptoms and allow sufferers to live relatively normal lives.

 If you think you may be suffering from this disorder, please reach out to a mental health professional for help.
 You can also contact Therapy Mantra for more information and resources.
 We have a team of professional therapists who can provide you with the support and guidance you need to recover from this condition.
 Contact us today to learn more about our services.
-You can also book an online therapy or download our free Android or iOS app.
+You can also book an online therapy or download our free OCD treatment app on Android or iOS.